NaelNunes/trading-bot-dotnet/README.md

 ## Prerequisites

-- Git.
+- Git
-- .NET SDK (version .NET 7 or later) — you can download from the official .NET website.
+- .NET SDK (version .NET 7 or later) — you can download from the official .NET website
-- Node.js >= 18.
+- Node.js >= 18
-- npm.
+- npm
-- Optional: an IDE such as Visual Studio, Visual Studio Code, or Rider for easier development.
+- Optional: an IDE such as Visual Studio, Visual Studio Code, or Rider for easier development

 ## Backend Installation